Manishearth/manishearth.github.io/source/drafts/blogging.md

 The act of writing stuff down helps cement my own understanding &mdash; words are usually not as nebulous as thoughts so I'm forced to figure out little details.

-I recall when I wrote my post on [how Rust's thread safety guarantees work][rust-threads].
-I _thought_ I understood `Send` and `Sync` in Rust &mdash; I understood what they did, but I didn't have a clear mental model for them.
+I recall when I wrote my post on [how Rust's thread safety guarantees work][rust-threads], I _thought_ I understood `Send` and `Sync` in Rust.
+I understood what they did, but I didn't have a clear mental model for them.
 I obtained this mental model through the process of writing the post; to be able to explain it to others I had to first explain it to myself.

 I point out this post in particular because this was both one of the first posts for me where I'd noticed this, and, more importantly, my more concrete mental model led to me [finding a soundness bug in Rust's standard library][scopedkey].
-When I was thinking about my mental model I realized "an impl that looks like this should never exist", and I grepped the source code and found one.
+When I was thinking about my mental model I realized "an impl that looks like this should never exist", so I grepped the source code and found one[^11].

 I've even noticed a difference between one-on-one explaining and explaining things through blog posts.
 I _love_ explaining things one-on-one, it's much easier to tailor the explanation to the other person's background, as well as what they're actually asking for help with.
 Plus, it's interactive.
-A_lot_ of my posts are of the "okay I get this question a lot I'm going to write down the answer so I don't have to repeat myself" kind and I've found that I've often learned things from these despite having talked about the thing in the article contents multiple times.
+A _lot_ of my posts are of the "okay I get this question a lot I'm going to write down the answer so I don't have to repeat myself" kind and I've found that I've often learned things from these despite having talked about the thing in the article contents multiple times.

 I guess it's basically that blogging is inherently one-many &mdash; you're trying to explain to a whole group of people with varied backgrounds &mdash; which means you need to cover all your bases[^3] and explain everything together instead of the minimum necessary.

  [rust-threads]: https://manishearth.github.io/blog/2015/05/30/how-rust-achieves-thread-safety/
  [scopedkey]: https://github.com/rust-lang/rust/issues/25894
  [^3]: Incidentally, I find there's a similar dynamic when it comes to forum discussions vs hashing things out one-on-one, it's way harder to get anywhere with forum discussions because they're one-many and you have to put in that much more work to empathize with everyone else and also phrase things in a way that is resilient to accidental misinterpretation.
+ [^11]: Who needs to <a href="https://www.ralfj.de/blog/2017/06/09/mutexguard-sync.html">look for unsoundness with rigorous formal verification</a> when you have `grep`?

 ## It's really fun to revisit old posts!